The Truth About Pain Science, Exercise, & Movement

 If there’s one thing the field of neuroscience has taught us it is that the mechanisms underlying the sensation of pain are highly complex.
 Unfortunately, these findings have given way to a troubling trend in the fitness industry which is to overcomplicate the treatment of musculoskeletal derived pain.
 In other words, the treatment of this type of pain, once considered a simple topic, has now been re-defined by so called “pain experts” and “pain gurus” with such lofty, convoluted, and esoteric logic it’s almost impossible for even a Rhodes scholar to comprehend.
 On the one hand, yes, the processes leading to the perception of pain, and the factors that modulate pain, including psychological factors such as fear, stress and anxiety, are so complex we may never fully understand them.
 Yet for anyone who’s ever experienced pain, perception is reality.
 We can talk in circles, and debate and argue over which physiological, psychological or environmental factors are ultimately responsible for pain, and the systems involved, but in the end, fancy charts and lofty explanations aside, the concept of pain consistently comes down to one key element: the “Ouch Factor”!!!
 In other words, something hurts – which often means something is inflamed.

 In fact, inflammation (the contra-therapeutic, chronic form not the acute beneficial form) and pain are highly correlated.
 More specifically, the sensation of pain, including chronic pain is often associated with joint and or muscular inflammation, injury, osteoarthritis, myositis, muscle spasticity, joint stress and other common forms of discomfort, all of which are linked to heightened markers of inflammation.
-Ironically, many pain scientists often ignore these physiological elements, pointing instead to the psychological or psychosomatic factors.
+Ironically, many pain scientists often ignore or downplay these physiological elements, pointing instead to the psychological or psychosomatic factors.
 Additionally, they often suggest that therein lies the answer to pain and that many individuals simply have a distorted understanding of pain which drives much of their discomfort, hence the need for pain neuroscience education therapy (PNE).
 However, quantifiable indicators of inflammation, including blood tests and other biochemical markers, suggest a very strong physiological component that likely plays a key role in most forms of pain, including chronic and/or acute forms.

 Pain and Inflammation Research